AIG-ist-tugraz/WipeOutR/README.md

 >
 > If you have not installed Java or the Java version isn't the latest one,
 > please go to Java's website at https://www.java.com/en/download/ and
-> click on the Java Download button to download the latest version and then install it.
+> click on the Java Download button to download the latest version and install it.

 #### Download the standalone Java applications